randyrossi/bmc64/README.md

 You are free to experiment with different modes.
 It may be advantageous to set the video mode to match the native resolution of your monitor.
 That way, it may have less processing to do and _may_ save on latency (not confirmed).
 That can be accomplished with either a different hdmi_mode or a custom mode.

-If you plan to use a custom HDMI mode, you will have to alter the machine's 'cycles_per_refresh' value to match the actual fps that mode outputs.
+If you plan to use a custom HDMI mode, you will have to alter the machine's 'cycles_per_second' value to match the actual fps that mode outputs.
 Custom HDMI modes may not be exactly 50 hz or 60 hz and that can cause audio sync issues if you use the default value.
 A tool to calculate this number is provided under the 'Video' menu.
-The test will take 10 minutes and will let you know what values you should add to cmdline.txt for machine_timing and cycles_per_refresh.
+The test will take 10 minutes and will let you know what values you should add to cmdline.txt for machine_timing and cycles_per_second.
 You only need to run the test once for that mode.

 Example 1: Custom 768x544 50.125 hz PAL Mode